umeshpandey994/StringCalc/README.md

 - **Addition**: Adds numbers in the string.
 - **Custom Delimiters**: Supports passing custom delimiters as arguments (both single and multiple).
+- **Negative Numbers Handling**: Raises an exception and returns an error message when negative numbers are encountered.

 ## Installation